FREQUENTLY ASKED QUESTIONS

 Photo Night, field clean up, running a skills day station, concession and more.

-North Langley hat and socks.
-Both of these are theirs to keep.
-They will also recieve a Memory Mate photo of their team, and, an indivudual portrait.
+Each child will receive a North Langley hat.
+They will also receive a Memory Mate photo of their team, and, an individual portrait.

-Players in TBall, both 5U and 6U, will recieve a tshirt.
+Players in TBall, both 5U and 6U, will receive a t shirt.

 No, we are required by BC Minor baseball to have each volunteer complete a seperate criminal record check.
 There is no cost to anyone, and you can complete in online.